tk-o/personal-site/content/blog/is-perect-really-good/index.md

 #### Only important is what's important

 There's a simple way to prioritize tasks/activities in a given context (personal, project, etc.), use [the MoSCoW method](https://en.wikipedia.org/wiki/MoSCoW_method).
-It has been designed for project management, but I believe it can be applied almost anywhere (unless it can't be thought as if it was a project).
+It has been designed for project management, but I believe it can be applied almost anywhere (unless it can't be translated a project-like concept).

-In my personal life, what I think works well for me is not watching TV (my _Won't have_).
+In my personal life, what I think works well for me is not watching TV (my **Won't have**).
 I find it only stealing the time.
 Once you think about it: when was the last time you learnt about anything useful in day to day life from the TV?
-The time I save on not watching the TV can be spent on learning about communication, psychology and other topics that currently fascinate me.
+The time I save on not watching the TV can be spent on learning about communication, psychology (both are my **Should have**) and other topics (my **Could have**) that currently fascinate me.
 Another thing that I’d exchange the TV time for is a body-weight workout.
-It helps to stop thinking and start breathing (my _Must Have_).
+It helps to stop thinking and start breathing (my **Must Have**).
 When the body is occupied, the mind can relax - and vice-versa!

 <Img src="./stefan-stefancik-jyeSAci8bTw-unsplash.jpg" alt="Man relaxing while floating on water near the rocks">